PlagueHO/CosmosDB/docs/Get-CosmosDbUri.md

 ## DESCRIPTION

-This cmdlet returns the root URI of the CosmosDB.
+This cmdlet returns the root URI of the Cosmos DB.

 ## EXAMPLES